Wallpaper Changes Rooms

 Similarly, the term "excitement" should not be confused with contrast, that is, opposites.
 On the other hand, too much order is just as erroneous as a completely chaotic combination of things.
 Design is like music, in the sense that a musician first studies harmony, develops rhythms and uses tones to form sounds and chords.
 Only then does he or she begin to compose.

-In addition to theoretical knowledge, experience is the prime trait that characterises a good designer.
-This is one reason why interior design is so difficult to the inexperienced.
+In addition to theoretical knowledge, the experience is the prime trait that characterises a good designer.
+This is one reason why interior design is so difficult for the inexperienced.
 However, have no fear: With every project, with every new challenge, your own sensibility and knowledge about the rules of design will grow.

 Simple colour design rules are often used to decorate a room: colours having the same hue, poly and monochromatic colours, complementary and qualitative contrast.
 The easiest alternative is to use tone-on-tone colours.
 Colours of a single hue can be altered to create pastels or grey-browns by lightening or darkening them.
 In tone-on-tone design, all colours have the same hue.
-It is a simple concept, yet it can be risky, because too much similarity can lead to monotony.
+It is a simple concept, yet it can be risky because too much similarity can lead to monotony.

 It is more stimulating to use a colour composition based on opposites, such as a complementary contrast.
-In Itten’s 12-part colour wheel, the complementary colours are always opposite each other: red — green, orange — blue, yellow — violet.
+In Itten's 12-part colour wheel, the complementary colours are always opposite each other: red-green, orange — blue, yellow — violet.
 Such complements have an energetic and exciting effect.
 Many architects value monochrome colour design.
 Here, a single colour is combined with achromatic colours such as grey, white and black.
 The tone is emphasised against the neutral environment and sets an accent.
-Using monochromes is especially suitable for representative design, such as at trade shows or for sales rooms.
+Using monochromes is especially suitable for representative design, such as at trade shows or for salesrooms.
 In a colour wheel, the colours most similar to each other are next to each other; these are analogous colours.
-If they are combined with each other, a visual suspense is created.
+If they are combined with each other, visual suspense is created.
 The combination of related hues creates a lively and spirited colour tone.
 If they are enhanced by light nuances, a bright and animated atmosphere results.

 Complementary colours have an exciting and interesting effect.
 One combines colours whose hues contrast most strongly with one another.
 In colour circles that are only based on the three primary colours yellow, red and blue, such as that of Johannes Itten, complementary colours are situated exactly across from each other in the colour circle.